Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

     - An email is submitted to the user's email address to help them in creating a new password.
     - Clicking the link within the email re-directs the user to the create new password page as intended.
     - After creating the password, the home and log in links take the user to their respective pages as expected.

+##### Billing Details Page

+- Help section opens and closes when clicked as intended.
+- Placeholders are presented when no saved data has been found within the user's account from the database.
+- A reload of the page and message is presented when updated successfully.

 ## Accessibility & Performance